Skip to content

 Built Quality

 Neckbands come in different built qualities.
 Some are pure plastic with silicon ear tips.
-Many of them are made of rubber/silicone with a plastic ear tip.
+Many are made of rubber/silicone with a plastic ear tip.
 And then comes premium neckbands which are entirely made of rubber and use metal earbuds.

 Why?
 This construction makes it very lightweight to wear or just let it rest on your neck.
 The untangled cable as a neckband is a nice touch and seems sturdy too.
 While the earbuds are normal cables most of the neckbands are.